 Distribute the project bundle file to all team members: e.g. via email, a folder on a server that everyone can access, or also via a cloud link or cloud folder.

-The project bundle file shows the ATLAS.ti icon, has the file extension .atlproj and can be read by both ATLAS.ti Windows and Mac.
+The project bundle file has the file extension .atlproj and can be read by both ATLAS.ti Windows and Mac.